College of Law

 Biography

-Philippe co-convenes the two postgraduate degrees in environmental law in the School of Law, the LLM and the MA in Environmental Law and Sustainable Development.
-He also the convenor of the Law, Environment and Development Centre (LEDC) and is the Editor of the Law, Environment and Development Journal (LEAD Journal), a peer-reviewed academic journal published at lead-journal.org.
+At SOAS, Philippe co-convenes the LLM in Environmental Law and Sustainable Development, the joint SOAS-NLUD LLM/MA in Environmental Justice and the MRes in Law.
+He also the convenor of the Law, Environment and Development Centre (LEDC) and is the Editor of the Law, Environment and Development Journal (LEAD Journal), a peer-reviewed academic journal hosted by the LEDC.

-He is also a Visiting Professor at the National Law University, Delhi.
+He has been leading on collaboration with National Law University Delhi (NLUD) where he is also a Visiting Professor in NLUD.
 He has been closely involved in policymaking.
-He was the Convenor of the Sub-group on Legal Issues Related to Groundwater Management and Regulation of the Planning Commission of India that prepared the draft Model Bill for the Conservation, Protection and Regulation of Groundwater, 2011.
-In 2015-2017, he was a member of the committee of the Government of India's Ministry of Water Resources, River Development & Ganga Rejuvenation drafting the Draft National Water Framework Bill, 2016 (PDF) and the Groundwater (Sustainable Management) Bill, 2017 (earlier draft - PDF).
+In 2015-2017, he was a member of the committee of the Government of India's Ministry of Water Resources, River Development & Ganga Rejuvenation drafting the Draft National Water Framework Bill, 2016 and the Model Groundwater (Sustainable Management) Bill, 2017.

 Research interests